Main players in Slovenia's snap election

 A long-time leader of the centre-right opposition, Janez Jansa, 59, is known for his crowd-pleasing rhetoric and combative presence on Twitter, where he attacks opponents and established media alike, echoing the tactics of right-wing populists abroad.

-He's also a former prime minister and polls suggest his anti-migrant Slovenian Democratic Party (SDS) will likely emerge as the largest party in Sunday's vote.
+He's also a former prime minister and his anti-migrant Slovenian Democratic Party (SDS) emerged as the largest party in Sunday's election with 25 percent of the vote.

-Commanding a parliamentary majority may be more challenging, as most other parties have ruled out working with him.
+Commanding a parliamentary majority may be more challenging, as most other parties had ruled out working with him before the election.

-However, Jansa says he is confident that "phones will start ringing after the results come in".

 His career has already seen a fair share of drama.
 In 2013, only a year into his second term as prime minister, he was forced out by a corruption scandal.